Project Delivery Defined

 - Project Management Plan

-Detailed description of timeline
+Detailed description of the timelines

 FHWA Major Project Delivery Timeline